tkw1536/merge-all-the-prs/README.md

         Base branch to start process from.
 Defaults to 'master'.
     --label LABEL
         Optional label to filter pull requests by.
+    --collabs
+        When provided and filtering is enabled (via --label), allow only PRs from collaborators with push access to the repository.
     --continue
         By default, if a pull request fails to merge the process is aborted and an error is thrown.
         This flag overrides the behaviour and simply skips the problematic pull requests.